 Choice 4: Omelette with feta accompanied by a simple salad such as tomato and cucumber with olive oil or a green leafy salad.

 Choice #5: Yogurt with rusks and fruit.
 This is a typical evening meal, partici;ay if lunch has been a bit larger.

 *Once a week chicken and once a week another type of meat or fish, accompanied by salad or greens (horta)

 *One or two meals a week contain some sort of pasta.

 - Beverages: Aim to drink 1 ½ liters of water (6 cups) + herbal beverages a day.
 Avoid any other beverages except wine.

 - Olive oil is the main source of fat, do not skimp.
-Olive oil provides satiety (among many other benefits) which is important if you are eating a meal made only with vegetables.
+Benefits are seen at a consumption of at least 2 tablespoons a day.
+Olive oil also provides satiety (among many other benefits) which is important if you are eating a meal made only with vegetables.